manuelkiessling/nodebeginner.org/content/_index.md

 - Sending a GET request to `/api/todos/` will return a list of all Todo items, like this: `[ {"id": 1, "title": "Hello, World"}, {"id": 2, "title": "Foo bar"} ]`
 - Sending a DELETE request to `/api/todos/:id` will remove the Todo item with the given id

-In the final version, it is the React application which will send these requests and handle the responses from the API of the web server.
-However, we will fully implement the API first, and test it with a pure HTTP client like `curl` before we even start working on the React app.
+In the final version, it is the React application which will send these requests and handle the responses from the API provided by the web server.
+However, we will fully implement the API server first, and test it with a pure HTTP client like `curl`, before we even start working on the React app.

 ## The structure of Node.js applications